bikashkumars/aws-architect/networking/readme.md

 # AWS VPC

 1. VPC is isolated but are managed in place where other customer do have their VPC
-2. VPC Peering
+2. VPC Peering ( 2 connect 2 VPC present in different region or same region)
 3. VPC are restricted to use in 1 Region (multiple AZs)
 4. VPC comes with default Roting table and we can create our custom Routing table

 ![VPC](images/vpc.JPG)

-# AWS NACL - for subnet
+# AWS NACL - at subnet level

+Network ACLs allow or deny specific inbound and outbound traffic at the subnet level.

 1. Network Access Control List ( NACL) is used to control traffic at subnet level
 2. VPC comes with default NACL, which allows inbound and outbound traffic bydefault.